gorel/personal-site/README.md

 - ~Should daemons be a systemctl service?~
 - ~Report bug / ask for feature~
 - ~On very large screens, limit center-column width~
-- Idea of a "cohort" -> subscribe to new posts for five weeks
-- With cohorts, it would be nice to have sub-forums
+- ~db.session.add/commit should be in forms, not controllers~
-- Save progress on completed lessons
+- ~Learn is broken on mobile~
+- ~Admin panel for bug reports~
+- ~Edit/Delete post/comment for admin~
 - Flashed messages should have optional links
-- Edit/Delete post/comment for admin
-- Learn is broken on mobile
-- Admin panel for bug reports
 - Email bug reports to me daily
-- db.session.add/commit should be in forms, not controllers

 # Completely different features
 - ~Facilitate bans for hearthstone (share_secret) -> needs better UI~